 As you can see in the image above (with an Eb and Bb clarinet to the right) it’s absolutely tiny and measures about twelve inches long from bell to mouthpiece.

-Range wise it plays at considerably higher pitch due to its small length with a range a minor seventh above the Bb clarinet with it has a much higher, thinner, and brighter timbre.
+Range wise it plays at a considerably higher pitch due to its small length with a range a minor seventh above the Bb clarinet with it has a much higher, thinner, and brighter timbre.

 You’re very unlikely to see it used much today as its tone and pitch take quite a bit of work to control but it was popular in Italian military bands.